 Lubricant for Caliper Pins, Pads and Clips – 3 x 40g tubes – not available as single tubes made by Shell and Dow.
 Enough for several pad changes and flip top lids means nothing to roll under the car

-- very low friction grease which allows caliper micro movements
+- Very low friction grease to allow caliper micro movements

 Fretting corrosion on a Nissan X-Trail caliper pin

 ProSlip PIN – the ONLY caliper pin lubricant which prevents fretting corrosion

 Use our high quality lubricants to optimise the braking performance of your vehicle

 Click ‘Buy From Amazon’ or ‘Buy Online’

 Watch the video to find out how to lubricate the piston seal.
 This is important as the seal retracts the piston after braking.